easegress-io/easegress/doc/cookbook/faas.md

 fsm: null
 ```

-4. Request the faas function by Easegress HTTP traffic gate with `X-FaaS-Func-Name: demo` in HTTP header.
+4. Request the FaaS function by Easegress HTTP traffic gate with `X-FaaS-Func-Name: demo` in the HTTP header.
 **Note**: this example HTTP backend's API works on `/tomcat/job/api` path and its business logic is echoing back your request body and with `V3 Body is ` content.

 ``` bash